 A ramp-up plan, or IP warming plan, is necessary to gradually establish a good sender reputation and is critical for new users or existing users who are adding a new dedicated IP address to their account.
 Ramping up or IP warming is the practice of gradually increasing the volume of email being sent using a dedicated IP address according to a predetermined schedule.

 Is there an average time for ramp up?

-Due to the nature of ramp ups, we can't give an average time duration - but it would be safe to say that it can take anywhere between six to 10 weeks, depending on how big the overall list is in combination with the amount of engaged data you have.
+Due to the nature of ramp ups, we can't give an average time duration - but it would be safe to say that it can take anywhere between three to six months, depending on how big the overall list is in combination with the amount of engaged data you have.
 Please note that reputation is built over time and therefore, in some cases, it may take longer to establish a positive reputation.

 How can we reduce ramp-up time?

 In most cases, it is not possible to reduce the duration of a ramp-up plan.
 Nearly all email receivers have various, specific and proprietary sending volume restrictions.
 We automatically adapt sending pace as needed based on what we learn from the receivers.
 On occasion, if a plan is performing quite well, it would be possible to increase the volume of the segments which may speed up the plan and potentially reduce the time to completion.